hypertokenx/research-notes/rag-overview.md

 A retrieved document may be:

-- wrong;
+- wrong
-- outdated;
+- outdated
-- incomplete;
+- incomplete
-- biased;
+- biased
-- ambiguous;
+- ambiguous
-- irrelevant to the exact claim.
+- irrelevant to the exact claim

 Even a correct document can be misinterpreted.